yttriumz/notes-foam/notes-OS/Linux/openSUSE/Tumbleweed/installation-P1-Gen2.md

 - Use the bootloader from Windows which will be `/boot/efi`.
 - A new separate partition for `/`.
 - A new separate partition for `/home`.
-- A new separate partition for `swap` which size supports hibernation.
+- A new separate partition for `swap` which is large enough to support hibernation.

 *References*: